lukaslaobeyer/libdrone/bebop-onboard/navdataserver/README.md

 ## Automatic installation

 It is recommended to run the automated installer.
+Make sure you have Bebop firmware version 3.2 or later.

 ### Linux